SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/fabrics/snowflake.md

 ### Provider

-Add the **Provider** details.
-The SQL provider is both the storage warehouse and the execution environment where your SQL code will run.
+The SQL **Provider** is both the storage warehouse and the execution environment where your SQL code will run.
 ![SFProvider](./img/SnowflakeFabric2.png)

 | Provider details                                                                                                                                                                                                                                                                                                                                                                       |